Santa Clara County Board of Education Trustee Has Wife Apologize for His Angry Outburst

 What should have been a routine changing of the guard turned into a stalemate at last week’s Santa Clara County Board of Education meeting, when a motion to appoint trustee Claudia Rossi vice president failed to muster enough votes, with trustee Michael Chang absent and a bloc of charter school boosters—Joseph DiSalvo, Darcie Green and Grace Mah—abstaining.
 Typically, such assignments are a matter of rotation, so it took Rossi aback, she said, especially to see Green block her as VP by instead naming DiSalvo, “who just a few weeks ago treated female colleagues so poorly.”
 That poor treatment took place at a Sept.
 6 hearing, when the veteran board member flipped out over a charter school petition.
 Rossi was the first from the board to interrogate the applicants, and she pulled no punches.
 When trustee Rosemary Kamei chimed in with a reminder about the time, and to note that Green had walked out, DiSalvo loudly interrupted, wondering why Rossi got to speak first.
 “We have always given everyone the opportunity to speak,” Kamei explained.
 “Not since I’ve been on the board,” DiSalvo replied.
 “I’ve been on the board longer than you.”
 Trustee Anna Song, who sat just left of DiSalvo, appeared to place her hand on his arm and ask him to calm down.
 DiSalvo flung her hand off.
 “Excuse me, don’t touch me,” he said.
 “Don’t touch me.”
 Kamei said, “Joseph, Joseph,” in a tone typically reserved for a child.
 “It’s going to be OK.
 Let her finish.”
-DiSalvo missed the following board meeting, but sent his wife, Christine DiSalvo, to read his one-page mea culpa.
-Brian Wheatley, president of the Evergreen Teachers Association, told Fly that he considers it the height of arrogance to belittle women and then have another woman apologize on his behalf.
-Rossi agreed.
+DiSalvo missed the following board meeting because an urgent family matter took him to San Diego, but he sent his wife, Christine DiSalvo, to read his one-page mea culpa.
+Brian Wheatley, president of the Evergreen Teachers Association, told Fly that he considers it the height of arrogance to belittle women and then have another woman apologize for him.
+Rossi, who said DiSalvo never gave her a personal apology, agreed.
 “I did not say anything because I felt some level of empathy for a spouse who would be put in a position to apologize on their husband’s behalf,” she said.
 “It compounded the offensive behavior.”
-In a phone call with Fly, DiSalvo chalked up his outburst to “passion” for charters and frustration with Rossi’s critical line of questioning.
+In a phone call with Fly, DiSalvo chalked up his outburst to “passion” for charters and frustration with Rossi’s critical questions.
 “I felt that it was a conspiracy to start out from a negative place,” he said.
 “So, yes, I got angry.”

 Below is the statement DiSalvo’s wife read at the Sept.
 20 board meeting.